loopbackio/loopback-connector-soap/README.md

 ## Examples

-See [loopback-example-connector]
+See [loopback-example-connector](https://github.com/strongloop/loopback-example-connector/tree/soap).
-(https://github.com/strongloop/loopback-example-connector/tree/soap).
 The repository provides examples in the `soap` branch.